 - 1) Parameter Window (LED) - for displaying temperature values and controller's system parameters. - 2) Output status indicator In normal mode, this LED indicates the heater status.
 When it is on (lit), the heater is powered.
 When it is off, the heater power is off.
 When it is flashing, it means the heater is on and off intermittently to reduce the power output.
-It should be synchronized with the power light on the cooking device. - 3) SET Key for showing current temperature settings, getting into parameters setting mode and confirming various actions taken. - 4) "+" Key - To increment displayed value.
+It should be synchronized with the power light on the cooking device. - 3) SET Key for showing current temperature settings, entering into parameters setting mode and confirming various actions taken.

-- 5) "-" Key To decrement displayed value. - 6) Time Key Change the Parameter Window between current timer and temperature values, when pressed. - 7) Mode indicator, the small "dot" if it is lit and flashing, the value displayed in the Parameter Window is time, else it is temperature. - 8) Timer status indicator In normal mode, When "8)" is on and "7)" is flashing, LED shows the time passed since the controller powered on.
+- 4) "+" Key To increment displayed value. - 5) "-" Key To decrement displayed value. - 6) Time Key Change the Parameter Window between current timer and temperature values, when pressed.
+It also displays which step the program is at before the timer is displayed. - 7) Mode indicator, the small "dot" if it is flashing and the Timer Status Indicator ("8)") is lit, the value displayed in the Parameter Window is time passed since power up.
+If it is flashing but Timer Status Indicator ("8)") is off, the value displayed in the Parameter Window is the parameter that needs to be set.
+The controller is either in the programming setting mode or parameter setting mode. - 8) Timer status indicator In normal mode, When "8)" is on and "7)" is flashing, LED shows the time passed since the controller powered on.
 When it is off, the LED shows the current temperature detected by the sensor probe